wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 == Description ==

 Beyond what the name implies, the *jonradio Reveal Network Activated Plugins* plugin can display all Plugins that WordPress would normally hide:  WordPress only displays Network Activated and Must-Use plugins, as well as Drop-ins, on the **Installed Plugins** Network Admin panel; even there, they can be easily missed.
 Under the control of any Super Administrator, *jonradio Reveal Network Activated Plugins* allows Network Activated and Must-Use plugins, and Drop-ins, to be displayed on each site's **Installed Plugins** Admin panel, with "Network Activated", "Must-Use Plugin" or "Drop-in" displayed below the plugin name where "Activate" or "Deactivate" is displayed for other plugins.
-In addition, the plugin's Network Admin panel, available only to Super Administrators, shows which Plugins are activated on which Sites within the WordPress Network.
+In addition, the plugin's Network Admin panel, available only to Super Administrators, and the Delete Plugins panel, show which Plugins are activated on which Sites within the WordPress Network.

 In a WordPress Network, i.e. - a single WordPress installation that provides multiple sites ("Multi-site"), Plugins can be activated on one or more individual sites or they can be **Network Activated**, which means they are activated on all sites.
 In addition, Must-Use plugins are automatially activated if present and Drop-ins are activated Network-wide by a Constant set in wp-config.php.
 Confusion can result because WordPress does not display any of these plugins on each site's **Installed Plugins** Admin panel, a confusion that this plugin hopes to eliminate.